Bob Hodby ”A lifetime with Horses.” 1919-2014

 The army was never to far away either.
 The Department of Defence now employed him at ”Damour Barracks”, a job he was to hold for 27 years.
 In the meantime he joined the CMF into the Royal Australian Engineers serving with them until retirement.

-Material things have never meant much to Bob, like his father before him, his family, his love of Queen and Country, his code of conduct are all he needs for satisfaction in life.
-I fancy we will see him riding for some time yet.
+Material things never meant much to Bob, like his father before him, his family, his love of Queen and Country, his code of conduct were all he needed for satisfaction in life.

 Bob passed away on Friday 4th July 2014.